gtluu/timsconvert/README.md

 2. Depending on the size of your data/number of files, TIMSCONVERT may take some time to finish conversion.

 ## Parameters

+Note: We recommend excluding ion mobility data (--exclude_mobility) when exporting in profile mode due to extremely resulting file sizes.

 ```
 Required
 --input                   Bruker .d file containing TSF/TDF or directory containing multiple Bruker .d files.